Azaeres/composure/README.md

 ## Roadmap

-  * Build and host (Github) a control package for the main system container.
+  * Configure docker compose for the system container.

-    - Dockerfile
-    - docker-hypriot_1.10.3-1_armhf.deb
-    - server.js
-    - docker-compose.yml
+  * Create Home app.

   * Build and host (Docker hub) a Docker image from the control package.

   * Build and host (CDN) a Raspberry Pi micro SD card image that comes loaded with everything running.